 Definition

-Genuine refers to something that is truly what it is said to be; authentic or real.
+Genuine refers to something that is truly what it is said to be: authentic or real.
 It also means sincere, honest, and without pretense.
-It is used to describe people, feelings, objects, and actions that are authentic, honest, or legitimate.
+It’s used to describe people, feelings, objects, and actions that are authentic, honest, or legitimate.

 Etymology

-The word “genuine” comes from the Latin “genuinus,” meaning “innate, natural, or authentic.”
-This root traces further back to “gignere,” meaning “to beget” or “to give birth.”
-The term evolved through Old French and Middle English to its modern spelling and meaning: real, sincere, and authentic.
+The word “genuine” comes from the Latin genuinus, meaning “innate, natural, or authentic.”
+This root traces further back to gignere, meaning “to beget” or “to give birth.”
+Through Old French and Middle English, the term entered English with the sense of being natural, sincere, and truly genuine—something you can trust as real.

 Example Sentences

-• He showed genuine concern for his friend’s well-being.
+- He showed genuine concern for his friend’s well-being during a stressful week.

 Genuine Synonyms